Large orbits, projective Fraisse limits, and the pseudo-arc: Dense orbits in the conjugacy actions of and

 \begin{proof}[Proof of Proposition \ref{dense}] The intersection of all $D(\phi,s^A)$ is open and dense, in particular it is nonempty.
-From the definition of $D(\phi,s^A)$, every function in this intersection has a dense conjugacy class. \end{proof}
+From the definition of $D(\phi,s^A)$, every automorphism in this intersection has a dense orbit. \end{proof}